Big amps are great. There is nothing quite like stacking a 100-watt head onto a 200-watt cabinet and just ripping some massive riffs.

 But a big stack isn’t always necessary and some situations call for a smaller rig.
 If you just want to practice some technique without waking up the neighbors, your Marshall stack is going to be overkill.

-So, why don’t we take a look at some of the best 5 watt amps that are out there today?
+So, compact, low watt tube amps are a cheaper and much better solution for such use cases.
+Now, let's take a look at some of the best 5 watt tube amps that are currently available.

 The Bugera V5 Infinium is a wonderful throwback to vintage amps packed into a compact, lightweight little amp.

 The Infinium looks like it came straight from the ‘50s or ‘60s.
 It has those vintage-looking cream-colored knobs and even an old-school power switch.

 That vintage aesthetic carries over to the tone as well.
 I get a very ‘60s British rock vibe from the sound coming from the Infinium.

 Even though it is just a 5 watt amp, the Infinium sounds fantastic.
 The amp has a fairly warm tone and fuller mid-range that I feel other amps of this size often lack.